Scarborough, Ontario: Education

-In addition to primary and secondary schools, two post-secondary institutions have been established in Scarborough.
+In addition to primary and secondary schools, two post-secondary institutions are located in Scarborough.
 The University of Toronto expanded in 1964 and built the University of Toronto Scarborough, which has an enrolment of 10,000 students as of 2006.
 Centennial College was opened in 1966.
 It was the first vocational college to open in Ontario.
 Starting from one campus in Warden Woods, it grew to three campuses across Scarborough (and two others located in East York and North York).

 Governance

 From the incorporation of Scarborough as a township in 1850, the head of the local government was a reeve who chaired the town council.
 In 1953, Scarborough and twelve other townships, towns, and villages in York County federated with the City of Toronto to form Metropolitan Toronto.
 Scarborough retained its own town council but an added layer of government, the Metropolitan Toronto Council, with the reeve of Scarborough having a seat.
 In 1967, Scarborough was incorporated as borough at which point the head of the local government was styled as mayor.
 A Board of Control, consisting of the mayor and four directly elected Controllers, was also created as an executive committee of Scarborough's council, whose members also sat on Metro Council.
 In 1973, Scarborough opened its new city hall, the Scarborough Civic Centre where the borough and later its city council met.
 In 1983, Scarborough attained city status, but its governing structure remained the same.
 In 1988, the Board of Control was abolished.

 In 1998, the municipalities of Metropolitan Toronto were dissolved and amalgamated into a single City of Toronto.
 Since then, Scarborough has been a community within the city of Toronto, and the head of the local government is the Mayor of Toronto and is governed by Toronto City Council.
 Community councils were formed to process issues considered local to their communities.
 Scarborough's community council, made up of the district's local councillors, meets once a month at the Civic Centre.
 The council deals with a variety of local issues such as outdoor patio applications, neighbourhood traffic plans, and exemptions from certain by-laws such as retail signs, fences, trees and ravines.
 Decisions made by community council are approved by Toronto City Council in order to take effect.

 Scarborough is represented by six ridings for the provincial government and Federal government.
 Municipal riding boundaries were harmonized within the City of Toronto to match the provincial boundaries in 1999 through provincial legislation called The Fewer Municipal Politicians Act of 1999.
 This took effect on December 1, 2000.
-At first, there were two councillors per riding.
-This was reduced to one councillor per riding in 2018.
-Thus Scarborough now has six councillors.
+Ridings were represented by two councillors per riding until 2018 when the Government of Ontario reduced this to one councillor per riding.
+Scarborough now has six councillors.